 If the hold time is set to be shorter than the maximum effective pressure holding time, i.e. insufficient holding time, the following results may occur: 1. dents; 2. bubbles; 3. underweight; 4. smaller dimensions; 5. internal orientation caused by melt backflow; 6. greater warpage, especially for semi-crystalline materials; 7. larger dimensional fluctuations; 8. increased shrinkage, etc. The set holding time must effectively last till the sprue solidifies.
 Usually, a sufficient holding time is approx. 30% of the cooling time.

 In general, injection pressure control is composed of first-stage pressure, second-stage (holding) pressure or more stages of injection pressure control.
 An appropriate pressure switchover plays an important role in the avoidance of overpressure, overflow or incomplete filling.
 The specific volume of a molded product is dependent on the melt pressure and temperature during the pressure holding time when the gate is closed.
 Every time when switching from pressure holding to product cooling, if the pressure and temperature can be kept consistent, the specific volume of the product will remain unchanged.
 Under consistent mold temperature conditions, the value of holding pressure is the most important parameter that determines product dimensions, while the value of holding pressure and temperature are the most important variables that influence product dimensional tolerance.
 For example, after injection is completed, the holding pressure decreases immediately, and when the surface layer reaches certain thickness, the holding pressure will rise again.
-This way, thick-walled large products can be molded with a low clamping force, so as to eliminate dents and flash etc.injection molding tooling company in china
+This way, thick-walled large products can be molded with a low clamping force, so as to eliminate dents and flash etc. Injection molding machine settings, including injection pressure and clamping pressure, play a crucial role in the efficiency and quality of the molding process.

 Hold pressure and speed are usually 50% – 65% of the top injection pressure and speed.
 That is to say, the holding pressure is approx. 0.6 – 0.8MPa lower than the injection pressure that feeds plastic into the mold cavity.
 Since the holding pressure is lower than the injection pressure, during the relatively long holding time, the hydraulic pump will be working under a low load, so its service life will be accordingly extended.
 At the same time, power consumption of the pump motor will also be brought down.